iic202/laliga-scraper/README.md

 # ESPN La Liga Standings Scraper

-A comprehensive web scraper for extracting La Liga football standings from ESPN Deportes.
+A web scraper for extracting La Liga football standings from ESPN Deportes.
 This scraper can extract complete season data including team positions, statistics, and points for any La Liga season.

 ## Features